IanCicoloMarques/edopro-blind-accessibility/README.md

 # [Yugioh Blind Accessibility Project](https://github.com/IanCicoloMarques/edopro-blind-accessibility)

-An attemp to make the game inclusive for blind people, a fork of the [Project Ignis](https://github.com/ProjectIgnis): EDOPro.
+An way to make the game inclusive for blind people, a fork of the [Project Ignis](https://github.com/ProjectIgnis): EDOPro.

 ## Blind Accessibility Project